THE SOCIAL PSYCHOLOGY OF GENDER - 2023/4

 Students will receive verbal feedback during and after the lectures, and written feedback on their assignments (including presentations).
-Discussion boards will be available on Surreylearn.
+Discussion boards will be available on Surreylearn for assessment Q&A.

 - Introduce students to key topics and critical debates in the social psychological study of gender

-- Develop an in-depth appreciation and understanding of the ways in which gender influences self and others’ perceptions, and associated relational, occupational and political outcomes
+- Develop an in-depth understanding and appreciation of the ways in which gender influences self and others' perceptions, and associated relational, occupational and political outcomes

-- Enable students’ to develop of an independent ability to think, critique, and reflect on the theories, concepts, and method used in the social psychological study of gender
+- Enable students to develop an independent ability to think, critique, and reflect on the theories, concepts, and methods used in the social psychological study of gender

 |001||Describe and synthesize theory and research on the social psychology of gender||K|